 Women attend at 18-21 weeks for an NHS anomaly scan and an additional high resolution 3D ultrasound scan to obtain detailed measurements of their pregnancies.
 These are performed by the SPRING study sonographer.
 If any abnormalities are identified, women are referred to their local fetal medicine department for further management and might be excluded from this trial if the diagnosis would make it difficult for them to continue either with the IMP or the study procedures.
 The findings of any abnormal scans will be recorded as adverse events and thus might inform potential new hypotheses regarding the action of vitamin D in pregnancy.
 A pill count is performed to assess compliance with the study.

-During the 18-21 week visit, and after the scan, the intervention research nurses hold a second healthy conversation with women in the Healthy Conversation Skills intervention groups to discuss their pregnancies and explore their progress towards the goals they set at the 14-week visit.
-Details of conversations are recorded on a proforma.
-This provides data about intermediate outcomes, such as women’s level of self-efficacy, and also forms part of the implementation component of process evaluation.
+During the 18-21 week visit, and after the scan, the intervention research nurses hold a second healthy conversation with women in the Healthy Conversation Skills intervention groups to discuss their pregnancies, explore progress towards any goals they set at the 14-week visit and to set new ones if need be.
+Details of conversations are recorded on the Case Report Form.
+This forms part of the implementation component of process evaluation.
 Control research nurses give control group women an information sheet and confirm the timing of the 26-week phone call.

 26 weeks gestation